-23 Surprising Foods That Shouldn't Have Syrup in Them—But Usually Do
+23 Surprising Foods That Contain High Fructose Corn Syrup

 Think you're squeezing out some tomato-based blobs?
-Think again.
+Not exactly.
 Ketchup manufacturers love to add a touch of sweetness into their condiment concoctions; in fact, Heinz Tomato Ketchup forces in four grams of manmade sugary toxins in just one tiny tablespoon.
 Yuck!

 We love the high fiber content in apple peels, so we already get sad when applesauce ruins that nutritional boon for your body.
-When a food manufacturer makes applesauce, though, the situation goes from less-than-ideal to straight-up dangerous, thanks to the high fructose corn syrup they use in the recipes.
-Speaking of all-things-apples, make the most of fall's favorite beverage with these ideas for 15 Creative Ways to Use Leftover Apple Cider!
+When food manufacturers make applesauce, though, the situation goes from less-than-ideal to straight-up dangerous, thanks to the high fructose corn syrup they use in the recipes.

 Crackers have never really been all they're cracked up to be.
 Even the ones claiming to be "healthy" are often infused with HFCS.
 (Crackers like Wheat Thins—even the whole grain kind—have it.)
-If you still think crackers have gotta be innocent, we'll just remind you that a British Journal of Nutrition study suggested that high-fructose corn syrup may be the foundation for a number of metabolic diseases.
-Read the label, folks...
+If you're looking for a wholesome base for aged cheddar, make sure to pick a healthy cracker that lists quality flour, seeds, and spices rather than added sugar in the ingredient list.

 Imagine grilling the perfect steak, serving it to someone, and then watching them douse it in syrup.
 That's what this is like.
 A good cut of meat that's been cooked appropriately shouldn't need steak sauce, but this is where HFCS tricks people's brains; they remember that sweet steak sauce taste and start slathering it on.
 Not classy.

 This tangy topping seems so innocent, right?
-But it's often spiked with high fructose corn syrup, which can lead to vascular dysfunction, a contributing factor in diseases like diabetes and hypertension.
+But it, along with some of the foods you top it with, is often spiked with high fructose corn syrup, which can lead to vascular dysfunction, a contributing factor in diseases such as diabetes and hypertension.

 PROCESSED, FLAVORED OATMEAL

 Canned fruit cocktail is one of those things we're not really sure anyone sees outside of trays of hospital food, and yet it still exists.
-Fresh and frozen fruit are great for your eating goals and weight loss plan, but the fruit cocktails that say they are "in syrup" have been sweetened with high fructose corn syrup.
+Fresh and frozen fruit are great foods for your weight loss plan, but the fruit cocktails that say they are "in syrup" have been sweetened with high fructose corn syrup.
 Fruit that can lead to health complications, including high levels of uric acid, kidney dysfunction, and gout?
-You should've just had a banana.
-On a related note, find out the 25 Awful Ingredients Everyone Still Uses—But Shouldn't!
+You should've just peeled a banana.

 Peanuts are a great way to get a dose of protein and the healthy fats can keep you satiated throughout the day.
 Unfortunately, if your brand of choice is full of high fructose corn syrup, your PB cravings—and some extra LBs on your frame—could be in your future.
-Research published in Current Hypertension Reports shows that high fructose corn syrup is associated with higher levels belly fat and obesity, which is why it's essential you check out the Top 36 Peanut Butters—Ranked!
+Research published in Current Hypertension Reports shows that high fructose corn syrup is associated with higher levels belly fat and obesity, which is why you should choose a healthy peanut butter that has no more than two ingredients: peanuts and salt.

 SNACK OR MEAL BARS